-1. Basic principle
+Basic principle

-t.65 Only the indications of the electrical recording apparatus can be taken into consideration for judging the materiality of hits.
-In no circumstances can the Referee declare a competitor to be hit unless the hit has been properly registered by the apparatus (except as provided for in Articles o.17 and o.24 or when a penalty hit has been awarded).
+t.65.
+Only the indications of the electrical recording apparatus can be taken into consideration for judging the materiality of hits.
+The Referee cannot declare a competitor to be hit unless the hit has been properly registered by the apparatus (except when a penalty hit has been awarded).

-2. The annulment of hits
+The annulment of hits